 Another useful measurement is your dog’s neck.
 This will help you make sure the dog coat you choose has a neck opening large enough for your dog to be comfortable.
 Use a fabric tape measure or piece of string and measure around your dog’s neck where their collar would normally sit.
 If you already have a well-fitted dog collar, you can also measure your dog’s collar in order to get a good measurement for your dog’s neck.

-3 Things to Look for in a Dog Coat
+What Things Should You Look for in a Dog Coat?

 Once you know your dog’s measurements, it’s time to start looking for the right dog coat.
 Having the measurements for sizing will help you narrow down the options, but you will still have a lot to choose from.
 Here are some other things to look for in a dog coat: